experts-web2/React-component-editor/README.md

     export default Button;
      `</code>

-     It will generate this JSON code
+     It will generate the JSON code .\

+     - If you have valid Json and paste it into `Json Editor` .\
+      and press its below button `Convert to React` .\
+  It will transform that Json into React component.
 ### `Sample JSON Code`
 - <code>`{
   "componentName": "Button",